December 4, 2019 • In Electrical • 4 Min Read

 The quickest way to determine your home’s compatibility is by knowing whether you have a C-wire.
 A C-wire, otherwise known as a ‘common wire,’ works with all smart thermostats on the market.

-If you do not have a low voltage heating system, you will not have a C-wire.
-If this is the case, you still have options, discussed below.
+If you do not have a low-voltage heating system, you will not have a C-wire.
+If this is the case, you still have options, as discussed below.

 You may find there are fewer than five wires, or there is no wire attached to terminal C. It’s possible that the wires are tucked inside the wall.
 You can assess this situation in one of two ways.